G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Overview

 \textbf{Adaptive Poison Eliminating}.
-This module employs an adaptive approach to mitigate backdoors previously implanted.
-In the case where selected clients $\mathcal{C}_m^r$ are all malicious and the global model is contaminated by poisoned weights, G$^2$uardFL should have a mechanism to purify the global model in the next few rounds.
-After constructing benign and malicious global models using previous components, G$^2$uardFL applies benign scores and geometric properties to adjust the direction of the new global model $G^{r + 1}$, aligning it more closely to benign models and moving it away from malicious ones.
-Further details of this module will be discussed in Subsection~\ref{subsec:adaptive_poison}.
+This module employs an adaptive mechanism to mitigate previously implanted backdoors.
+In cases where all selected clients $\mathcal{C}_m^r$ are malicious and the global model is contaminated by poisoned weights, G$^2$uardFL should have a mechanism to purify the global model in subsequent rounds.
+After constructing normal and poisoned global models, G$^2$uardFL applies benign scores and geometric properties to adjust the direction of the new global model $G^{r + 1}$, aligning it more closely with normal models and moving it away from poisoned ones.
+Further details will be discussed in Subsection~\ref{subsec:adaptive_poison}.